bigmlcom/bigmler/docs/index.rst

 Let's say you have a simple file::

     color,year,sex,class
-    red,2000,male,"student,teenager"
+    red,2000,male,"Student,Teenager"
-    green,1990,female,"student,adult"
+    green,1990,female,"Student,Adult"
-    red,1995,female,"teenager,adult"
+    red,1995,female,"Teenager,Adult"

 with information about a group of people and we want to predict the ``class`` another person will fall into.
-As you can see, each record has more than one ``class`` per person (for example, the first person is labelled as being both a ``student`` and a ``teenager``) and they are all stored in the ``class`` field by concatenating the all the applicable labels using ``,`` as separator.
+As you can see, each record has more than one ``class`` per person (for example, the first person is labelled as being both a ``Student`` and a ``Teenager``) and they are all stored in the ``class`` field by concatenating the all the applicable labels using ``,`` as separator.
 Each of these labels is, 'per se', an objective to be predicted, and that's what we can rely on BigMLer to do.

 The simplest multi-label command in BigMLer is::

-    bigmler --multi-label --train data/multilabel.csv
+    bigmler --multi-label --train data/tiny_multilabel.csv

 First, it will analyze the training file to extract all the ``labels`` stored in the objective field.
 Then, a new extended file will be generated